EverestAPI/CelesteTAS-EverestInterop/Docs/Commands.md

   - `Set, ExtendedVariantMode.Dashcount, 3`
   - `Set, CelesteTAS.CenterCamera, true`

-### Unsafe
+### Unsafe and Safe
 - The TAS will normally only run inside levels.
 - Console load normally forces the TAS to load the debug save.
-- Unsafe allows the TAS to run anywhere, on any save.
+- `Unsafe` allows the TAS to run anywhere, on any save.
+- `Safe` makes the TAS only run inside levels and debug save.

 ### EnforceLegal
 - This is used at the start of fullgame files.